SomeGuyWhoLovesCoding/Zenith-FNF-Public/readme.md

 1st Q: How do I play FNF Zenith on linux?

-1st A: To test this engine on there, you must have a computer of that operating system and THEN do ``lime test linux`` or ``haxelib run lime test linux``. *The same goes with mac!*
+1st A: To test this engine on there, you must have a computer of that operating system.
+To compile it, install the dependencies required to compile and do ``haxelib install hxcpp``, then ``lime test target`` or ``haxelib run lime test target``.
+Replace "target" with your computer's operating corresponding to the target.

-2nd Q: Why does the compiler throw an error like ``..../flixel/5,6,2/flixel/input/actions/FlxActionManager.hx:54: characters 47-96 : Type not found : FlxTypedSignal`` or other weird errors!?

-2nd A: Well, it appears that latest haxe officially kills shadowing classes, or idk.
-The only way to fix that error is downgrade to 4.2.5.
+2nd Q+A: No more shadowed classes

 **WARNING: HashLink may not be fully compatible with this engine, as it's still a WIP!**